edgedb/edgedb-python/README.rst

 License
 -------

-EdgeDB-Python is developed and distributed under the Apache 2.0 license.
+edgedb-python is developed and distributed under the Apache 2.0 license.